carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 - "What is Clustering?"
 - "Which are the clustering algorithms that use Get_Homologues?"

+new questions:

+- How do we predict protein clusters?
+- How does clustering works?
+- Which algortihm to chose and why?

 objectives:
 - "Clustering orthologous proteins from GenBank files"
 - "Create a Venn diagram using different clustering algorithms"